 In this section, we turn to the empirical implementation of our new approach for studying income responses to taxation using the 2004 and 2009-10 reforms described in Section 3.
-We start by analyzing the 2009-10 as this is the largest and most salient of the two and as this reform changes marginal tax rates in a way that comes close to the stereotypical reform considered in Section 2.
+We start by analyzing the 2009-10 reform as this is the largest and most salient of the two reforms and changes marginal tax rates in a way that comes close to the stereotypical reform considered in Section 2.

-The 2009-10 Tax Reform
+4.1 The 2009-10 Tax Reform

-We implement our new approach in four steps, as illustrated in Figure 3.
-Starting in Panel A, we show the predicted changes in the marginal net-of-tax-rate across the income distribution for two periods.
-First, in the pre-reform period from 2004 to 2008, where the tax schedule was close to stable, we see close to no changes in marginal net-of-tax rates both across the income distribution and, as illustrated by the P10-P90 range, within a given income level.
-Second, in the reform period spanning 2008 to 2012, the abolition of the middle tax increased the marginal net-of-tax rate by approximately 17 log points for the highest income individuals, while the average changes for individuals with incomes below DKK 350,000 are less than 5 log points.
+We implement our new approach following the steps layed out in Section 2.5.
+First, in Figure 3, Panel A, we show the predicted changes in the marginal net-of-tax-rate across the income distribution for two periods.
+In this step, we define the validation and identification regions.
+In the pre-reform period from 2004 to 2008, where the tax schedule was close to stable, we see close to no changes in marginal net-of-tax rates both across the income distribution and, as illustrated by the P10-P90 range, within a given income level.
+In the reform period spanning 2008 to 2012, the abolition of the middle tax increased the marginal net-of-tax rate by approximately 17 log points for the highest income individuals, while the average changes for individuals with incomes below DKK 350,000 are less than 5 log points.